 measured at FVTPL.

-Subsequent Measurement of Financial Assets
+Subsequent Measurement of financial assets

-Financial assets at amortised cost are subsequently measured at amortised
+Financial assets at amortised cost are subsequently measured at

-impairment are recognised in Statement of profit and loss.
-Any gain and loss on
+and losses and impairment are recognised in Statement of profit and loss.

-derecognition is recognised in Statement of profit and loss.
+Any gain and loss on derecognition is recognised in Statement of profit

 Debt investment at FVOCI are subsequently measured at fair value.
-Interest

-impairment are recognised in Statement of profit and loss.
-Other net gains and
+and losses and impairment are recognised in Statement of profit and loss.

-losses are recognised in OCI.
-On derecognition, gains and losses accumulated
+Other net gains and losses are recognised in OCI.
+On derecognition,

-in OCI are reclassified to Statement of profit and loss.
+gains and losses accumulated in OCI are reclassified to Statement of

 For equity investments, the Company makes an election on an instrument-

-by-instrument basis to designate equity investments as measured at FVOCI.
+by-instrument basis to designate equity investments as measured at

-and accumulated in the reserves.
-The cumulative gain or loss is not reclassified
+comprehensive income and accumulated in the reserves.
+The cumulative

-to Statement of profit and loss on disposal of the investments.
-These
+gain or loss is not reclassified to Statement of profit and loss on disposal

-investments in equity are not held for trading.
-Instead, they are held for strategic
+of the investments.
+These investments in equity are not held for trading.

-in Statement of profit and loss.
+such equity investments are recognised in Statement of profit and loss.

 Equity investments that are not designated as measured at FVOCI are

-designated as measured at FVTPL and subsequent changes in fair value are
+designated as measured at FVTPL and subsequent changes in fair value

 recognised in Statement of profit and loss.

-C. Financial Liabilities and Equity instruments
+C. Financial Liabilities and equity instruments

 Classification as debt or equity